 Chief Executive Officer

 Deutchman leads the development of new models of multi-disciplinary and interdisciplinary care.
 Her career includes direct services, University research, and policy focusing on the needs of veterans, seniors, and families.
-Most recently successfully completed $30 Million capital campaign, exceeding goals by additional project at $8,750,000.
-Recent service includes Chair of Housing Group, Governor’s Interagency Council on Veterans (2011-2016, committee sunset) and Member, Visitability and Universal Design Steering Committee, Department of Housing and Community Development and Business, Consumer Services and Housing Agency.
+She is currently a Senior Fellow, UCLA Luskin School of Public Affairs and Member, CA Department of Housing and Community Development, Housing and Community Development Code Advisory Committee, California Residential Code.
+Recent appointments include a five-year term as Chair, Housing Group, Governor’s Interagency Council on Veterans and Member, Visitability and Universal Design Steering Committee, Department of Housing and Community Development.

 She has spent her career dedicated to creating public-private and multi-disciplinary partnerships that provide non-profit organizations with the resources and expertise they need to grow and become self-sustaining leaders in their industries.
 This has included a strong focus on the creation of effective housing and social service models that address community needs in a fiscally responsible manner.